MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallingPolicy.md

 Valid options are:
 - Enabled: Users will have the ability to redirect received calls.
-- Disabled: User will not have such ability.
+- Disabled: Users will not have such an ability.
 - UserOverride: This option is not available for use.
-There's no user interface implemented for its management.
+There is no user interface implemented for its management.

 ```yaml
 Type: String